 When financial returns and structured expansion models intersect, regulatory requirements may apply.

-In India, models that resemble collective investment or MLM-style financial systems can attract scrutiny.
+In India, models that resemble collective investment or MLM-style financial systems can attract regulatory scrutiny.

 HiTech Bot Complaints